jamesfoxdev/StagedOnion/README.md

 # StagedOnion
 A PoC for hosting reverse shells and files through the Tor network, accessable even without Tor installed on the target machine.
 Agents interact with the hidden service through Tor2Web gateways, which provide equal levels of anonymity for the listener while also being accessible by hosts without a Tor installation.

-Interacting with the reverse HTTP shell is straightforward simply:
+Interacting with the reverse HTTP shell is straightforward:
 1. Issue a `GET` request to '/' to get the command
-2. `POST` the output of the command to '/' in the request body For convenience, a Powershell script (`agent.ps1`) and a Bash script (`agent.sh`) are included as working examples.
+2. `POST` the output of the command to '/' in the request body

+For convenience, a Powershell script (`agent.ps1`) and a Bash script (`agent.sh`) are included as working examples.

 NOTE: The implementation of the HTTP reverse shell is very unstable through Tor, with latency playing a considerable part.
 Expect to wait ~15 seconds for command execution and output.
 Also, the Tor2Web gateways love to break and show their homepage instead of completing the connection to the reverse shell for seemingly random reasons (I cannot for the life of me figure out why).